oceanprotocol-archive/predict-eth/challenges/main2.md

 ### 4.2 Put the csv online

 You'll upload to Arweave permanent decentralized file storage, via Bundlr.
 This makes the predictions tamper-proof.
 Bundlr enables you to pay via MATIC from your Polygon account.
+(If you encounter issues, please see the Appendix.)

 In the same Python console:
 ```python